lf-lang/lf-demos/mujoco-python-rl/README.md

 Simulate, evaluate, and retrain a reinforcement-learning controller that adaptively schedules joint-level PID gains for a hexapod leg operating under arbitrary gravitational conditions — from lunar surface gravity to high-gravity exoplanet benchmarks.
 The control architecture is built with [Lingua Franca](https://lf-lang.org) for deterministic, time-triggered execution around a [MuJoCo](https://mujoco.org) physical plant.

+Currently supported on Linux and Mac OS X.

 ## Capabilities

 - **Gravity sweep** — run the full control stack under any gravity vector; the learned policy generalizes across Moon (1.625 m/s²), Earth (9.81 m/s²), and beyond without retuning.